 Wine Country TreeHouse & Herbal Farm

 Just 40 minutes from Portland, this treehouse escape was built by the master tree builder Pete Nelson of Animal Planet's TreeHouse Master.
 Get ready to enjoy stunning hillside views and access to over 300 area wineries.
 Eat in with the onsite kitchen available for making home-cooked meals, or head to the nearby town of Dear Haven (just 30 miles away) for a meal and to peruse local shops.
-Breakfast is provided, so you can take every morning as slow as you like.
+Note: This spot is best for children over the age of 7.